franchesoni/iislib/README.md

 ## Decisions
 The organization gives room for many decisions to be made.
 For instance:
 - which dataset to use? e.g. new dataset vs recommended COCO_LVIS
-- how to sample ground truth regions from the dataset?
+- how to sample ground truth regions from the dataset? e.g. randomly, ignoring background, merging
-- how to sample clicks? (initial and subsequent) e.g. randomly, over error regions
+- how to sample clicks? (initial and subsequent) e.g. randomly, over error regions, over borders, depending on distance to the border
-- how to encode clicks?
+- how to encode clicks? e.g. disks, distance maps
-- how to wrap a segmentation model?
+- how to wrap a segmentation model? e.g. early vs late fusion
-- how to wrap a feature extractor?
+- how to wrap a feature extractor? e.g. which upsampler to use
-- which metrics to compute?
+- which metrics to compute? e.g. mIoU vs n_clicks
 - how to do the training? e.g. iterative

 ## Future optimizations

 - use fast jpeg reader instead of opencv
+- profile and reduce training time of full example